nandeesh88/travel-booking-form/README.md

 ---

+⚠️ **Caution:**
-⚠️ **Caution:** This form currently only logs submissions to the browser console.
+- This form currently only logs submissions to the browser console.
 To store data permanently, connect it to a backend or third-party service.
+- Favicon 404 Warning - Harmless console message, can be fixed by adding a favicon

 - **Formspree** → Simple form backend service.
 Add an endpoint to `<form>` tag.
 - **Google Sheets API** → Store submissions directly in a Google Sheet.